ehizojie1/Okati-Well-being-App/README.md

 1. **Landing Page**: The entry point to the app, providing a brief introduction and guiding users through the setup process.

+2. **Home**: A centralized hub where users can access all the features and functionalities of the app, including personalized recommendations based on their goals and preferences.

 2. **Mood**: A centralized hub where users can access all the features and functionalities of the app, including personalized recommendations based on their goals and preferences.

 3. **Journal**: This section allows users to log their daily activities, such as meals, workouts, mood, and finances, providing valuable insights into their overall wellbeing over time.